Tornado outbreak sequence of March 24–28, 2021: Non-tornadic effects

 During the event there were 298 and 198 filtered reports of wind damage and large hail respectively.
 On March 27, there was widespread wind and hail damage recorded from Texas to North Carolina with 2 in hail being recorded as far east as Rose Hill, North Carolina.
 Across the Delaware Valley on April 28, 60–70 mph wind gusts blew down numerous trees and power lines resulting in numerous power outages.
 One person suffered minor injuries when a barn was blown over near Gap, Pennsylvania.
-New York City approached wind gusts of 50 mph during record warm temperatures.
+New York City approached wind gusts of 50 mph during record warm temperatures, resulting in both the Verrazzano-Narrows Bridge and Bayonne Bridge closing due to the high winds.
 High winds across the Northeast led to over 78,000 customers losing power.
 Flooding also closed portions of I-65 in Cullman County, Alabama.

 Tennessee flooding

 Along with the severe and tornadic weather, training thunderstorm also produced widespread flooding occurred in Middle Tennessee on March 27–28, especially in Franklin and Nashville.
 Before the storm, a rare flash flood emergency was issued.
 Over 10 in of rain was reported in Franklin while 7 in of rain fell in Nashville and nearby Murfreesboro.
 This made it the highest single-day March rainfall on record, and the second highest two-day rainfall event on record for Nashville.
 The Harpeth River reached major flood stage in Franklin trapping people in their homes on Hillsboro road.
 In Nashville, seven people were killed and cars were trapped on I-24.
 The storms and tornadoes from March 25 left saturated ground, setting the stage for flooding after heavy rain all day on March 27.
-Damage totaled to $28.021 million.
+Damage due to the flooding totaled to $28.021 million.